kudobuilder/kudo/keps/draft-0003-kep-cli.md

 ### User Stories

-#### Installing a framework
+#### Installing a Framework

 As a user I want to be able to install a framework to my cluster.

-#### Uninstalling a framework
+#### Uninstalling a Framework

 As a user I want to be able to uninstall a framework from my cluster.

-#### Listing running frameworks
+#### Listing running Instances

 As a user I want to be able to list current installed frameworks in my namespace.

-#### Getting the status of a running framework
+#### Getting the status of an Instance

-As a user I want to be able to get the status of plans a framework can have.
+As a user I want to be able to get the status of all plans of an Instance.

 #### Start specific plans

-As a user I want to be able to trigger specific plans of a framework.
+As a user I want to be able to trigger specific plans of an Instance.

-#### Get the history of planexecutions
+#### Get the history of Planexecutions

 As a user I want to be able to audit the trail of executed plans.

-#### Executing into a particular framework
+#### Executing into a particular Instance

-As a user I want to be able to execute into my framework environment.
+As a user I want to be able to execute into my Instance environment.

-#### Run framework specific commands
+#### Run Framework specific commands

-As a user I want to be able to use framework specific logic, e.g. in Kafka create a topic or in Flink to upload a new job.
+As an application operator, I want to be able to run CLI tooling, built for the Framework against an Instance.

-#### Shell into containers of a framework
+#### Shell into containers of a Framework

 As a user I want to be able to get a shell to a specific framework.

-#### Read all combined logs of a framework
+#### Read all combined logs of a Framework

 As a user I want to be able to read logs to a specific framework and its components.